 The same report also cited Strength of Technology/Product as the top reason that makes a sportsbook operator more attractive as a potential acquisition target.

-Clearly, the strength of sportsbook technology is top-of-mind for sports betting executives and operators today.
+Clearly, the strength of sportsbook betting software is top-of-mind for sports betting executives and operators today.
 But if you’re not looking to get acquired, should you even care about the strength of your technology?

 The answer is a resounding YES.